legesher/legesher/README.md

 We are all about building bridges to empower others towards the direction of their lives.
 With **Legesher**, our bridges allow people to code in their native language.
 Legesher is designed for individuals where English is a second language and for diverse teams that span across many other barriers already.

 **Legesher** is a tool that enables anyone to code in their native language.
-In order to do that we have several projects within the **Legesher** theme to support such an mission.
+In order to do that we have several projects within the **Legesher** theme to support such a mission.
 We built **Legesher** on top of [Atom](atom.io), a hackable text editor, and [Git w/ GitHub](https://github.com), a version control tool, in order to give users as much of a personal invitation to programming as we could.

 _📢 Check if your native language is available in the [Legesher translation repository](https://github.com/legesher/legesher-translations)!
 If not, we'd love your help to add it!!_